How to Get Rid of Garbage Disposal Smells

 When leftover food particles accumulate, it may even cause a partial or complete clog.
 Clogs prevent proper draining, making the odor seem even stronger by allowing mold or mildew to grow and start creating smells of their own.

-Even if you're not being forced to deal with a clog just yet, you need to know how to get rid of that waste disposal smell.
-When you’re dealing with a stinky sink due to your compactor, try one of these five methods for getting rid of the stench.
+Even if you're not being forced to deal with a clog just yet, you need to know how to get rid of garbage disposal smells.
+Try one of these five methods to deal with a smelly garbage disposal.

 1. Vinegar and Baking Soda